rstonick/EmbeddedArchtectureProjects/README.md

 # EmbeddedArchtectureProjects
-Code written in embedded C for my Embedded Architectures class
+Code written in embedded C on PSoc Platform for my Embedded Architectures class